One Headlight: Music video

 The music video was filmed in New York City in February 1997 and features the band performing.
 They had made a previous version of the video, which Dylan described as a "murky representation", which he did not enjoy watching as he was reviewing the footage.
 They had eventually filmed the video in Dumbo, Brooklyn.

 Chart performance

-Although the song did not chart on the US Billboard Hot 100 due to the chart rules at the time, it was a significant radio hit.
+Although the song did not chart on the US Billboard Hot 100 due to the chart rules regarding singles at the time, it was a significant radio hit.
 It spent five weeks at No. 2 on the Billboard Hot 100 Airplay chart and a total of 70 weeks on the chart.
 In March 1997, it became the first song to top all three of Billboards rock airplay charts—the Modern Rock Tracks, Mainstream Rock Tracks, and Triple-A charts.
-In Canada, the song reached No. 1 on the RPM 100 Hit Tracks chart, staying there for five weeks and was also the third-most-successful song of the year.
-Outside North America, the song reached No. 14 in Australia and became a moderate hit in Germany and the United Kingdom.
+In Canada, the song reached No. 1 on the RPM 100 Hit Tracks chart, staying there for five weeks and ending 1997 as the third-most-successful song of the year.
+Outside North America, the song reached No. 14 in Australia and became a moderate hit in Iceland and the United Kingdom.